 A state \(n\) is recurrent if it is not transient.

-Now we perform a MCMC simulation for the data described above.
+Now we perform a variant of MCMC simulation for the data described above.
 Note how easy is to write the model from the mathematical description.

 # Define the prior of the parameter lambda.